flatironinstitute/ccn-software-sfn-2025/docs/source/full/group_projects/03_visual_coding.md

 If you're having trouble coming up with features to include, here are some possibilities:
 - Stimulus, using `stim`.
 (Review the [current injection](current-inj-prep) notebook.)
 - Stimulus onset.
-(Hint: you can use {func}`numpy.diff` to find when the stimulus transitions from off to on.)
+(Hint: you can use [numpy.diff](https://numpy.org/doc/stable/reference/generated/numpy.diff.html) to find when the stimulus transitions from off to on.)
 - Stimulus offset.
-(Hint: you can use {func}`numpy.diff` to find when the stimulus transitions from on to off.)
+(Hint: you can use [numpy.diff](https://numpy.org/doc/stable/reference/generated/numpy.diff.html) to find when the stimulus transitions from on to off.)
 - For multiple neurons: neuron-to-neuron coupling, using `units_counts`.
 (Refer back to the [the head direction notebook from the first day](head_direction_fit) to see an example of fitting coupling filters.)

 For the stimuli predictors, you probably want to model white and black separately.